-If you have a question that is not addressed in the comprehensive information below, please call our COVID-19 hotline at 703-284-5782 or email email@example.com.
+If you have a question that is not addressed in the comprehensive information below, please email firstname.lastname@example.org.

 - COVID-19 is present globally, and a pandemic has been declared by the World Health Organization’s (WHO).